wthomson/FitHome-docs/RaspPi.md

 - Power up the Rasp Pi.
 Hopefully wireless is working!

 # Headless Config - Connect to Rasp Pi
+Put the microSD card into the Rasp Pi and boot it up.
+Our next step is to figure out it's IP address.

 These steps are covered on this [web page](https://itsfoss.com/ssh-into-raspberry/).

 - Figure out the local net our Rasp-Pi is on.